 Looking at this list, something becomes very obvious: it’s very Katrina heavy.

-There are a lot of reasons for this, I think: first, Katrina thrust New Orleans into the national spotlight, meaning those books were likely to win awards and press that meant they were easier to find when I started doing my research into the best books about New Orleans.
+There are a lot of reasons for this, I think: first, Katrina thrust New Orleans into the national spotlight, meaning those books were likely to win awards, and the resulting press meant they were easier to find when I started doing my research into the best books about New Orleans.

-Second, I personally find the storm interesting, so those books had a tendency to catch my eye.
+Second, I personally find the storm interesting, so those books tended to catch my eye.

 The storm reshaped too many lives to ignore: any story about New Orleans post-2005 is, in some way, a Katrina story.